tadziqusky/unlocode-ports/README.md

 # Extract ports from UNLOCODE datasets

-**extract ports.ipynb** notebook allows to extract ports only from unlocode dataset.
+**extract ports.ipynb** notebook allows to extract ports from unlocode dataset and convert location to DD (Decimal Degree) format.

 Datasets can be downloaded from UNECE website: http://www.unece.org/cefact/codesfortrade/codes_index.html